 Kim is an ACE-certified Personal Trainer and an AFAA/NASM certified Group Exercise Instructor.
 She is a licensed Zumba fitness instructor for the general population and teaches movement classes for adults with autism and dementia at assisted living residences.

 Kim is passionate about helping people with Parkinson’s feel stronger and better, and creating strategies to help them work.
-She teaches the Parkinson’s Fitness Strength in Motion classes on Tuesday mornings at the Marblehead JCC, on Wednesday mornings at the Danvers COA, Thursday mornings at the Beverly COA, and Conditioning & Boxing on Thursday and Saturday afternoons in Salem.
+She teaches the Parkinson’s Fitness Strength in Motion classes on Tuesday mornings at the Marblehead JCC, on Wednesday mornings at the Danvers COA, and on Thursday mornings at the Beverly COA.